TechGrounds-Cloud8/cloud8-archana-sekarr/DAY2/SETTINGUP.md

 ### Results
-I was eventually able to log in to the virtual machine to run Linux.
+I was eventually able to log in to the virtual machine.

 ![Settinguplinux](../00_includes/DAY2_LINUX/settinguplinux.png)